gregtam/object-detection/README.md

 walking2.mp4: Sample walking video.

+walking2_small.mp4: A smaller resolution version of walking2.mp4.
+This allows for faster computation.

 youtube_pedestrian_tracking.py: Does the same thing as pedestrian_tracking.py, but instead of loading in a local file, it takes in a YouTube ID and does analysis on that.